DELTA LOOP HF BEAM Muli-Element

 SEE for dimensions WB3AYW Delta Loop Beam Using an isosceles triangle

-K0UO near Kiowa, KS has High-Performance Antennas: Using large High Frequency HF stacked LPDA-Yagi beams, Rhombics, V Beams, Curtain arrays, Four-square phased verticals on specific bands, optimized for low noise and very efficient and high gain
+K0UO near Kiowa, KS Boasts High-Performance Antennas: Featuring large High Frequency (HF) stacked LPDA-Yagi beams, Rhombics, V Beams, Curtain arrays, and Four-square phased verticals on specific bands, these antennas are optimized for low noise and offer very efficient high gain.

 A High gain easy to build antenna